 What features matter most for virtual recruiting interviews?

 Cloud recording and AI transcription are the two most impactful features for recruiting teams.
 Recording lets absent panelists review candidates independently, and AI transcription eliminates manual note-taking that takes 15-20 minutes per interview.
 Calendar integration and self-scheduling links rank next - they directly reduce the scheduling friction that causes candidate dropout.
-The video interviewing market is projected to grow from $250 million to $892 million by 2030, per Grand View Research, driven largely by demand for these features.
+Video interviewing is projected to grow from $250 million to $892 million by 2030, per Grand View Research, driven largely by demand for these features.

 Is Zoom or Microsoft Teams better for recruiting?